-Private foundations, corporations, and religious organizations also support CDFIs by providing operating funds and loan capital.
+Private foundations, corporations, and religious organizations also support CDFIs by providing operating funds and loans.